301shevchukanton/LED-strip-for-LIFX-app/README.md

 ## Supported LED chipsets

 Here's a list of all the LED chipsets are supported.
-More details on the led chipsets are included *TODO: Link to wiki page*
+More details on the led chipsets are included

 * Adafruit's Neopixel - aka the WS2812B (also WS2811/WS2812, also suppored in lo-speed mode) - a 3 wire addressable led chipset
 * TM1809/4 - 3 wire chipset, cheaply available on aliexpress.com